collective/collective.html2blocks/docs/docs/how-to-guides/add-tests.md

 ## Introduction: Test parametrization and the `traverse` fixture

-Tests in `collective.html2blocks` are often parametrized using YAML files, which define input data and expected results.
+Tests in `collective.html2blocks` are parametrized using YAML files, which define input data and expected results.
 The `traverse` fixture is a utility that allows you to extract and assert values from deeply nested dictionaries and lists using a path-like syntax.
 You can also apply simple functions (like `len`, `type`, or `keys`) to the traversed value by appending a colon and function name, for example `foo/bar:baz:len`.
 This makes it easy to write concise, readable assertions in your test cases.

 ## Testing the converter